google-deepmind/lab/docs/users/issues.md

 *   Hardware rendering - The environment can be only called from the *same* thread in which it was constructed.
 *   SDL rendering - The environment can only be called from the main thread.

+## Randomness and procedural generation

+The procedural generation algorithms are not portably deterministic.
+Different platforms may produce different random mazes even when given the same random seed.
+In particular, some unit tests that compare the result with a hard-coded expected output may fail on some platforms.
+(The hardcoded output was produced by GCC using libstd++ at version 4.9.)